wp-plugins/widget-wrangler/README.txt

 Widget Wrangler gives the wordpress admin a clean interface for managing widgets on a page by page basis.
 It also provides widgets as a post type, and the ability to clone existing wordpress widgets.
-Has the ability to support multiple 'sidebars' (groups of widgets)
+It has the ability to support multiple 'sidebars' (groups of widgets)

 == Installation ==